-To help encourage conversations and dialogue about the ways we actively develop ourselves as learners, our topic/question for the dinner table is: How do conversations help us learn?
-Starting With Conversations (Week of 10/21/18) (This is an anonymous Google Form)
+To help encourage conversations and dialogue about the importance of slowing down and making time for our interests, our topic/question for the dinner table is: What are some areas of interest you would like to spend more time learning or exploring?
+Making Time (Week of 12/9/18) (This is an anonymous Google Form)

 Blake's Guiding Lights

 Our Essential Question: How can we cultivate and curate the progression of student learning and growth?